sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/23_Intro_to_Next_js/6_Prerendering_and_related_constructs/338_More_about_SSR_with_getServerSideProps.md

 ## When to use SSR
 Prefer SSG, then ISR if it's possible - if data velocity is slow, or the page doesn't need real time updates, like a blog.

-Otherwise use SSR - data velocity is high, a dashboard page.
+Use SSR - data velocity is high (for a dashboard page, for example) or need access to request and/or response object.